aguadotzn/TFM_MUINBDES/Data Visualization/README.md

 **Air quality studio of Madrid city**.

->This folder contains some screenshots as examples (_/examples_ folder) about the most useful data visualization that I made with the code.
+>This folder contains some screenshots as examples (_/examples_ folder) about the most useful data visualization that I made with the code (Vega, R or Python).
 It also contains the **Power BI** file with the main data visualization.

 ![Schema](/Documentation/images/portada.png)